browncoin-project/Browncoin/.github/PULL_REQUEST_TEMPLATE.md

 needs to pass a lot of eyes and requires non-zero or even substantial time effort to review.
 There is a huge lack of active reviewers on the project, so patches often sit for a long time.

+Please join our discord link in the read.me once you have made a pull request.